deeprapid/whitepapers/content/en/everything-as-tools.md

 ---
 layout: whitepaper
 title: "Everything as Tools: The Future of AI-First APIs"
-subtitle: "A revolutionary approach to API architecture where every operation is a discoverable, composable tool for AI"
+subtitle: "A revolutionary approach to API architecture where every operation is a discoverable, composable tool for AI and human interfaces"
 date: 2025-08-08
 author: "DeepRapid AI"
 reading_time: 15